-Figure \ref{fig:miniboone-nue} indicates that our numerical results of ratio between normal and diffraction modes agree with the data.
-This shows, furthermore, that the finite-size correction in $\mu^+$ decay dominates in $\nu_e$ events at MiniBooNE experiments, and is sensitive to the absolute mass value of neutrino and mass hierarchy.
-Our results are consistent within errors of the experiment and Monte Carlo simulation with the absolute neutrino mass values of $m_{\nu_h} = 0.07-0.08$ eV.
+Figure \ref{fig:miniboone-nue} indicates that our numerical results for the ratio between normal and diffraction modes are in agreement with the data.
+Furthermore, this shows that $P^{(d)}$ in the $\mu^+$ decay dominates in $\nu_e$ events of MiniBooNE experiments, and is sensitive to the absolute mass value of the neutrino and the mass hierarchy.
+Our results are consistent within experimental uncertainties and Monte Carlo simulations with absolute neutrino mass values of $m_{\nu_h} = 0.07-0.08$ eV.
 This is consistent with our previous results \cite{Ishikawa-tobita-neutrinomass}.

-Figure \ref{fig:microboone-nue} shows the energy dependence of ratio $P^{(d)}_{\nu_e}/P_{\nu_e}^{(0)}$ of our theory at MicroBooNE experiment \cite{Microboone-prop}.
-In this experiment, the neutrino beam is the same as that of MiniBooNE.
-MicroBooNE detector is smaller than that of MiniBooNE but the target nucleus is ${}^{40}$Ar, whose size is much larger than ${}^{12}$C and the finite-size correction also becomes large.
-With using two different lengths of decay region and sufficient statistics, not only the mass hierarchy but also the absolute neutrino mass can be determined.
+Figure \ref{fig:microboone-nue} shows the energy dependence of the ratio $P^{(d)}_{\nu_e}/P_{\nu_e}^{(0)}$ of our theory in a MicroBooNE experiment \cite{Microboone-prop}.
+In this experiment, the neutrino beam is the same as that in the MiniBooNE experiment.
+The MicroBooNE detector is smaller than that of MiniBooNE, but the target nucleus is ${}^{40}$Ar, whose range in space covered is substantially larger than that of ${}^{12}$C, and the finite-size correction becomes also large.
+By using two different lengths of the decay region and sufficient statistics, not only the mass hierarchy, but also the absolute neutrino mass can be determined.